Lancet-Countdown/Lancet-Countdown-2026/README.md

 - Identifies health risks and opportunities linked to climate change
 - Highlights the health co-benefits of climate mitigation and adaptation

+The 2025 Global Report of the Lancet Countdown represents the work of 128 experts from 71 institutions, monitoring progress across 57 indicators.
-The findings are published annually in *The Lancet*.
+Our global report has been published in *The Lancet* annually since 2016.

 ---